dcptcon/sms-backup-plus/README.md

   * Prevent phone from sleeping - needed to keep network active during a backup
   * Find accounts on the device - used for authentication
   * Use accounts on the device - used for authentication
-  * Google Play billing service - used for in-app donations
   * Run at startup - used to enable automatic backups after reboot

 👉 1.5.11 introduces runtime permissions (Android 6.0+) which means that you only grant the permissions